 Beaumont, A. (2015) Contemporary British Fiction and the Cultural Politics of Disenfranchisement.
 Basingstoke: Palgrave Macmillan.

 Beaumont, A. (2015) ‘Original Modern or a New Kind of Ordinary?’
 Alluvium 4(3), n.p.
-[Internet] Available from: https://www.alluvium-journal.org/2015/06/26/original-modern-or-a-new-kind-of-ordinary/
+[Internet]

 Beaumont, A. (2015) ‘Reproductive Politics and the Public Sphere: Natalism, Natality and Apocalypse.’
-In: S. Dillon and C. Edwards, eds.
-Maggie Gee: Critical Essays.
-London: Gylphi, pp.51-77.
+In: Dillon, S. and Edwards, C. (eds) Maggie Gee: Critical Essays.
+Canterbury: Gylphi, pp.51-77.

 Beaumont, A. (2014) ‘Exile and Freedom in Jeanette Winterson's The Passion: Venice, the British Inner Cities and the Cultural Politics of Disenfranchisement.’
 Contemporary Literature 55(2), pp.270-303.

 Beaumont, A. (2012) ‘From Subculture to Urban Pastoral: Mapping the City, Mapping the Left.’
-British Politics Review, 7(4), pp. 12-13.
+British Politics Review: Journal of the British Politics Society, 7(4), pp. 12-13.

 Beaumont, A. (2010) ‘“New Times” Television?
 Channel 4 and My Beautiful Laundrette.’
-In: E. Ho, and L. Hadley, eds.
+In: Ho, E. and Hadley, L. (eds.)
 Thatcher and After: Margaret Thatcher and Her Afterlife in Contemporary Culture.
 Basingstoke: Palgrave Macmillan, pp.53-74.